lmaertin/python-pooldose/README.md

 - **Troubleshooting**: Understanding how your device exposes data and controls
 - **Widget Exploration**: Discovering all available sensors, controls, and settings

-### How to request support for a new device

-If your device is not yet supported, please help us by creating a GitHub issue and providing the following information:

-1. **Run low-level analysis and share the output files:**
-    - Use the following curl commands.
-    - Replace the IP address and DeviceId (get the id from the header of the instantvalues.json file, e.g., '012345679_DEVICE') as needed:

-    - Download debug config info:
-      ```bash
-      curl http://<YOUR_DEVICE_IP>/api/v1/debug/config/info -o debuginfo.json
-      ```
-      **Important:** Before uploading, open `debuginfo.json` and remove any WiFi credentials.
-    - Download instant values
-      ```bash
-      curl --location --request POST http://<YOUR_DEVICE_IP>/api/v1/DWI/getInstantValues -o instantvalues.json
-      ```
-    - Download device language strings
-      ```bash
-      curl --location http://<YOUR_DEVICE_IP>/api/v1/DWI/getDeviceLanguage --data-raw '{"DeviceId":"YOUR_DEVICE_ID","LANG":"en"}' -o strings.json
-      ```
-2. **Optional: Run the analyzer and share the output:**
-    - Run this command if you set up python-pooldose already:
-      ```bash
-      pooldose --host <YOUR_DEVICE_IP> --analyze
-      ```
-    - Copy and paste the full output into your issue (remove any sensitive data).

-3. **Create a GitHub issue:**
-    - Attach the the 3 JSON files from above.
-    - Optionally attach the analyzer output if available.
-    - This will help us add support for your device faster!

 ### Basic Device Analysis

 ```bash